 True enough, but:

-Ryan Vogelsong or Barry Zito, who wasn't even certain to have a starting job during the series.
+• The Cardinals scored one run in the final 28 innings of the series.
+They couldn't do anything with Ryan Vogelsong or Barry Zito, who wasn't even certain to have a starting job during the series.

 • Cards starting pitchers accumulated only 30 innings over seven games.
 Chris Carpenter, coming back from complicated surgery to give relief to nerves in his shoulder, totaled eight innings in two starts.

 • St. Louis defense made six errors and had at least that many more mental lapses in the field.
 Rookie shortstop Pete Kozma, glue down the stretch and in the first round of the playoffs, had just as much trouble with several basic plays as he did complex ones.

 And all of it led to a collapse reminiscent of the ones in 1996 NLCS against the Atlanta Braves, and in the 1985 World Series against the Kansas City Royals.
 Both times, the Cardinals lost three straight games with chances to close out the series.
 Hey, if it happens every 10 or 15 years that way, it's not so bad, right?
 Not if you have to live through it.